followthegraph/epstein_flight_logs/README.md

 - where flights went, and
 - who was on them.

 The data structure should reflect this.
-Yes, we want to include as much data as possible, but not at the expense of the overal focus.
+Yes, we want to include as much data as possible, but not at the expense of the overall focus.
 With that said, the data structure is not set in stone.
 If there's a better way to structure this to communicate the information, create and issue and we can discuss it.

 ## How to Contribute